-Clone the repo and open it in vs-code.
-If you do not have the remote container extension, vs-code should prompt you to install it.
+Clone the repo and open it in Visual Studio Code.
+If you do not have the remote container extension, Visual Studio Code should prompt you to install it.

-Open the green menu at the bottom-left of the vs-code
+Open the green menu at the bottom-left of the Visual Studio Code.

 Choose: "Open folder in container".
 It will build for you the image described in this Dockerfile with the dev-env target.
-It installs Ubuntu18-04 and all the dependencies and drivers the project needs as well as the Rust analyzer, python-intellisense and jupyter-notebook vs-code extensions.
+It installs Ubuntu18-04 and all the dependencies and drivers the project needs as well as the Rust analyzer, python-intellisense and jupyter-notebook Visual Studio Code extensions.

 To get started on the project you should create a python virtual environment like this :